-When he’s not dodging nerf darts at the office, Anthony can be found grilling in his back yard (Do I sense a competition, Bo Boland??), watching the many food channels on TV, or brushing up on his knowledge as a car enthusiast.
+Outside of his work at HQ, Anthony can be found grilling in his back yard, watching the many food channels on TV, or brushing up on his knowledge as a car enthusiast.

 Jeb has over twenty years of history with The Motley Fool, beginning with building a design team in the early days of the Motley Fool's internet presence.
 Jeb held Director, VP and Product Owner roles with Motley Fool, LLC before joining Motley Fool Wealth Management at its inception, where he was excited to be in a start-up type of environment, building things from the ground up.

 As MFWM’s Lead UX Designer and Front End Web Developer, Jeb works on designing and building the interface that clients use as part of our service.
 He is always thinking about how to make foolwealth.com an easy to navigate, pleasant user experience.